 Sonia Harris From Primary School Teacher to Home Business Success

-Sonia Harris was a teacher for many years when income fell short and she needed to act fast.
+Sonia Harris was a private school teacher for many years when income fell short and she needed to act fast.
 She discovered network marketing and the rest is.
-Her story.
+Her story and interview are below.

 Where were you born and raised, what was childhood like, and what did your parents do for a living?